budowski/rest_gae/README.md

   * `PERMISSION_LOGGED_IN_USER` - Must be a logged-in user to access this endpoint
   * `PERMISSION_OWNER_USER` - Must be the owner of the current model (used in PUT/DELETE endpoints).
 See notes below on how to specify the name of the Model property that marks the owning user.
   * `PERMISSION_ADMIN` - Must be an admin to access the current endpoint.
 See notes below on how to specify the name of the User model property that marks if a user is an admin or not.
-* `get_callback` - (optional) If set, this function will be called just before returning the results:
+* `after_get_callback` - (optional) If set, this function will be called just before returning the results:
   * In case of a GET /mymodel - the argument will be a list of model instances.
 The function must return a list of models, not necessarily the same as the input list (it can also be an empty list).
   * In case of a GET /mymodel/123 - the argument will be a single model instance.
 The function must return the model.
-* `post_callback` - (optional) If set, this function will be called right after creating the model according to the input JSON data, and right before saving it (i.e. before model.put()).
-The function receives two arguments: The model which will be saved; the raw input JSON dict (after it has gone through some pre-processing).
+* `before_post_callback` - (optional) If set, this function will be called right after creating the model(s) according to the input JSON data, and right before saving it (i.e. before model.put()).
+It receives two arguments - the list of models which are going to be inserted into DB (can be one in the list); the raw input JSON dict (after it has gone through some pre-processing).
-The function must return the model, in order for it to be saved.
+The function must return the list of models to save.
 If the function raises an exception, the model creation fails with an error.
-* `put_callback` - (optional) If set, this function will be called right after updating the model according to the input JSON data, and right before saving the updated model (i.e. before model.put()).
+* `after_post_callback` - (optional) If set, this function will be called right after saving the models according to the input JSON data, (i.e. after model.put()).
+The function receives two arguments: The keys of the models which were saved; the model instances which were be saved.
+The function must return the list of models to be returned as output for the endpoint.
-The function receives two arguments: The model which will be saved; the raw input JSON dict (after it has gone through some pre-processing).
+* `before_put_callback` - (optional) If set, this function will be called right after updating the model according to the input JSON data, and right before saving the updated model (i.e. before model.put()).
+The function receives two arguments: The list of models which will be saved; the raw input JSON dict (after it has gone through some pre-processing).
-The function must return the model, in order for it to be saved.
+The function must return the list of models, in order for them to be saved.
-In case of multiple updates of models, this function will be called for each single model being updated.
-If the function raises an exception, the model update fails with an error (in case of multi-update - the entire transaction fails).
+If the function raises an exception, the model update fails with an error.
+* `after_put_callback` - (optional) If set, this function will be called right after updating the model(s) according to the input JSON data (i.e. after model.put()).
+The function receives two arguments: The keys of the models which were saved; the model instances which were be saved.
+The function must return the list of models to be returned as output for the endpoint.
-* `delete_callback` - (optional) If set, this function will be called right before deleting a model.
-Receives an input argument of the model to be deleted.
-Function return value is ignored.
+* `before_delete_callback` - (optional) If set, this function will be called right before deleting a model.
+Receives an input argument of the models to be deleted.
+The function returns the list of models to delete (may be an empty list).
-In case of multiple deletion of models, this function will be called for each single model being deleted.
-If the function raises an exception, the model deletion fails with an error (in case of multi-delete - since there is no transaction, only the current deletion will fail and all previously-successful deletions will remain the same).
+If the function raises an exception, the model deletion fails with an error.
+* `after_delete_callback` - (optional) If set, this function will be called right after deleting a model.
+Receives two input arguments of the keys of the deleted models + the models that were deleted.
+The function returns the list of models that will be returned as the endpoint output.
 * `allow_http_method_override` - (optional; default=True) If set, allows the user to add an HTTP request header 'X-HTTP-Method-Override' to override the request type (e.g. if the HTTP request is a POST but it also contains 'X-HTTP-Method-Override: GET', it will be treated as a GET request).
 * `allowed_origin` - (optional; default=None) If not set, CORS support is disabled.
 If set to '*' - allows Cross-Site HTTP requests from all domains; if set to 'http://sub.example.com' or similar - allows Cross-Site HTTP requests only from that domain.
 See [here](https://developer.mozilla.org/en/docs/HTTP/Access_control_CORS) for more information.